open-feature/flagd/docs/configuration/fractional_evaluation.md

 # Fractional Evaluation

+OpenFeature allows clients to pass contextual information which can then be used during a flag evaluation.
+For example, a client could pass the email address of the user.

+In some scenarios it is desirable to be use that contextual information to further segment the user population and thus return dynamic values.

+Look at the [headerColor](https://github.com/open-feature/flagd/blob/main/samples/example_flags.flagd.json#L88-#L133) flag.
+The `defaultVariant` is `red` but it contains a [targeting rule](reusable_targeting_rules.md) meaning a fractional evaluation occurs for flag evaluation with a `context` object containing `email` and where that `email` value contains `@faas.com`.

+In this case, `25%` of the email addresses will receive `red`, `25%` will receive `blue` and so on.

+Importantly, the evaluations are "sticky" meaning that the same `email` address will always belong to the same "bucket" and thus always receive the same color.

+## Fractional Evaluation: Technical Description

 The `fractionalEvaluation` operation is a custom JsonLogic operation which deterministically selects a variant based on the defined distribution of each variant (as a percentage).
 This works by hashing ([xxHash](https://cyan4973.github.io/xxHash/))